santoshkatageri/D-Ops-BOT/README.rst

-# err-OpsGenie - Jenkins plugin for ErrBOT
+# D-Ops-BOT - Jenkins plugin for ErrBOT

-Err-OpsGenie is a plugin for [Err](https://github.com/gbin/err) that allows you to interact with [Jenkins](http://jenkins-ci.org), a continuous integration tool. and This plugin is based on the original work by [benvd](https://github.com/benvd/err-jenkins) with some modifications
+D-Ops-BOT is a plugin for [Err](https://github.com/gbin/err) that allows you to interact with [Jenkins](http://jenkins-ci.org), a continuous integration tool. and This plugin is based on the original work by [benvd](https://github.com/benvd/err-jenkins) with some modifications

 ## Features